Does EIA publish electricity sales and price data by state and by utility?

 Electric Sales, Revenue, and Average Price—annual sales and average annual prices by state and by individual providers.

-Form EIA-861M detailed data—preliminary and final monthly and annual data back to 1990 in sales and revenue files on the right side of the page.
-The files include data for U.S. territories.
+Form EIA-861M detailed data—preliminary and final monthly and annual data back to 1990 in the sales and revenue files on the right side of the page.
+The sales and revenue files include data for U.S. territories.

 - Aggregated file—sales and prices by state and type of consuming sector

-- Year files—revenue and sales (divide revenue by sales to calculate price) by state, by type of provider, by consuming sector, and by major individual utilities
+- Year files—revenue and sales (divide revenue by sales to calculate price) for major individual utilities, by state, by type of provider, and by consuming sector

-EIA also publishes historical state-level annual retail sales and annual direct use electricity, and retail prices, back to 1990 in the State Electricity Profiles.
+State Electricity Profiles—state-level annual retail sales and annual direct use electricity, and retail prices by consuming sector, from 1990 to most recent year available.
 Total annual retail sales plus annual direct use electricity equal total annual electricity consumption.
-At each State Electric Profile page, scroll down the page to find the link at left for full data tables 1–14.
+At each state's page, scroll down the page to find the link at left for full data Tables 1–17.
 The file has worksheets for each table.

 - Tables 1 and 10—total retail sales by type of provider and total direct use electricity